FRAUD RESOURCE CENTER

 - Don’t take social media quizzes or surveys that ask personal questions, even ones that sound innocuous.

-- Don’t click on suspicious links, even in posts from people you know — their accounts may have been hijacked.
+- Don’t click on suspicious links, even in posts from people you know.
 Website safety checkers such as Google Safe Browsing or VirusTotal can tell you if a link carries a phishing or malware risk.

 - Don’t log in to Facebook or other social media sites while using a public Wi-Fi network.
 Many are poorly secured, leaving openings for scammers to intercept personal data associated with your accounts.